 The company is protected by Court while the company and the administrator put together a plan for the Company Voluntary Arrangement.
+See Administration followed by CVA Flowchart

 If there is a risk of a creditor winding the company up or a landlord taking aggressive action, then this is a powerful (but expensive) way of controlling them.